Tsavo-ka/drools-rule-engine-case-study/README.md

 This is a sample repository for a Drools Rule Engine Dataset.
-It was created as a self-learning project, based on an insurance application and claim approval scheme.
+It is a self-learning project for DRL and Java, using external repositories and code templates as reference.
+The concept is based on an insurance application and claim approval scheme.